ffischer82/CFD-Radiator-Study/README.md

 This project was developed as part of a self-driven CFD learning process and focuses on:

-Natural convection modeling
-OpenFOAM case setup and workflow
-Interpretation of simulation results
+Natural convection modeling OpenFOAM case setup and workflow Interpretation of simulation results.